Fractional quantum Hall states by Feynman's diagrammatic expansion

-Here we represent the solution by a formally exact Feynman-diagrammatic expansion in the bare Coulomb potential with variable screening and evaluate the series numerically exactly using the diagrammatic Monte Carlo (DiagMC) technique~\cite{Prokofev1998, Prokofev2007, VanHoucke2010, Kozik2010} with the deterministic combinatorial summation (CoS) of all diagram integrands~\cite{Kozik2024}.
+Here we apply a formally exact Feynman-diagrammatic expansion in the bare Coulomb potential with variable screening and evaluate the series numerically exactly using the diagrammatic Monte Carlo (DiagMC) technique~\cite{Prokofev1998, Prokofev2007, VanHoucke2010, Kozik2010} with the deterministic combinatorial summation (CoS) of all diagram integrands~\cite{Kozik2024}.
+We address both the short- and long-range screening regimes (relative to $\ell_B$) and show that this enables an extrapolation to the pure Coulomb limit.
 The flexibility of the CoS framework allows us to significantly improve the convergence properties of the series by compensating all diagrams that contain insertions contributing to the exact density with an appropriate shift of the chemical potential~\cite{VanHoucke2010, Wu2017}.
-Through calculating the expansion coefficients with high accuracy up to a sufficiently high diagram order ($n=7$ in practice), we can control the precision of reconstructing the results from the series in regimes where it proves divergent.
-We demonstrate the emergence of the FQH state at $1/3$ filling of the LLL and probe its development as the temperature is lowered by studying the density against chemical potential (the equation of state): We observe a prominent plateau at $1/3$ developing at low temperature, concomitant with compressibility saturating to a non-zero value at half-filling.
-Correspondingly, a gap opens in the single-electron spectral function $\rho(\omega)$ at $1/3$-filling, while the spectral function of the $1/2$ state depends strongly on the interaction range: for short-range interactions a non-Fermi liquid metal with $\rho(\omega) \propto \omega^{-0.56(2)}$ is found, while for long-range interactions a pseudo-gap emerges at a temperature consistent with experiments.
+Through calculating the expansion coefficients with high accuracy up to a sufficiently high diagram order ($n=8$ in practice), we can control the precision of reconstructing the results from the series in regimes where it proves divergent and FQH physics is expected to appear.

+We demonstrate the emergence of the FQH state at $1/3$ filling of the LLL and probe its development as the temperature is lowered by studying the density against chemical potential (the equation of state): We observe a prominent plateau at $1/3$ developing at low temperature, together with a compressibility saturating to a non-zero value at half-filling.
+Correspondingly, a gap opens in the single-electron spectral function $\rho(\omega)$ at $1/3$-filling, while the spectral function of the $1/2$ state exhibits a pseudo-gap at a much lower temperature scale, consistent with experiments and numerical calculations.
+These features are qualitatively the same for all studied interaction ranges including for the pure Coulomb potential.
 Our results demonstrate that the emergence of an FQH state can be probed by a Feynman diagrammatic expansion method relying on an extrapolation of a large but ultimately finite number of diagram orders.
-It also proves that, despite their intrinsic divergence, expansions in the bare Coulomb potential are a viable approach to many-electron systems, which opens the door to more tractable simulations of real materials.
+They also show that, despite their intrinsic divergence, bare expansions in the Coulomb potential are a viable approach to many-electron systems, which opens the door to more tractable simulations of real materials.

 We study the continuum model of electrons in two dimensions subject to a uniform and perpendicular magnetic field with strength $B$ and with density-density interactions.
 The corresponding Hamiltonian is